 Nandrolone-induced erectile dysfunction, or ‘Deca dick’, as referred to in the bodybuilding community, is caused by the elevation of prolactin levels.
-High amounts of prolactin can have a negative effect on libido and sexual desire/enjoyment (7).
+High amounts of prolactin can have a negative effect on libido, sexual desire, and enjoyment (7).

-14. Increased Alpha Male Behaviour
+14. Increased Alpha Male Behavior

 This may be more easily observable in introverted or shy individuals, who may now come out of their shells.

-Alternatively, individuals who are already confident may become more so; due to even higher levels of serum testosterone.
+Alternatively, individuals who are already confident may become more so due to even higher levels of serum testosterone.

-Testosterone plays a crucial role in well-being, thus steroid-users often report feeling euphoria, caused by high levels of dopamine.
+Testosterone plays a crucial role in well-being; thus, steroid users often report feeling euphoria, caused by high levels of dopamine.

-Thus, steroid abuse (albeit related to physical fitness), is similar to other drug-use; in the sense that it triggers ‘reward’ neurotransmitters in the brain.
+Thus, steroid abuse (albeit related to physical fitness) is similar to other drug use in the sense that it triggers reward neurotransmitters in the brain.

-15. Dry Looking Muscles
+15. Dry-Looking Muscles

-Many steroids contribute to fluid retention; however, some AAS have diuretic effects, giving a dry look to the muscles; with veins and muscle striations becoming more visible.
+Many steroids contribute to fluid retention; however, some AAS have diuretic effects, giving a dry look to the muscles, with veins and muscle striations becoming more visible.

 Winstrol and Anavar are two steroids that expel extracellular fluid, resulting in a vast and rapid improvement in muscle definition.